Course Papers and Grade

 How the Human eye was shaped by evolution: An informal and compelling account.
 I include it here as an example of how such a fantastically complex instrument could be designed by the blind process of natural selection.
 Good vision implies a better chance to survive -- everything else is "details".

-How the Cuckoo bird knows to lay eggs that look different in different host nests (55:15 to 1:05:20): Told by today's greatest evolution scholar, Richard Dawkins.
+How the Cuckoo bird knows to lay eggs that look different in different host nests (55:15 to 1:05:20): Told by a leading evolution scholar, Richard Dawkins.

 The tension between science and religion and the "God of the Gaps" approach to belief are discussed in this conversation between astrophysicist Neil deGrasse Tyson and author Neil Gaiman.
 Note that were the closed caption says "religious tax" they actually mean "religious texts".